 Students may be considered for the doctoral programme if they hold, or are currently studying for, an MA (or international equivalent) in a relevant discipline, with a final mark (or predicted final mark) of 65 or above.
 They should normally also have an undergraduate degree in a relevant subject.
 We recognise that students wishing to pursue a PhD in Translation Studies may have a background in any one of a number of academic disciplines including but not limited to English, Modern Languages, Classics and Translation Studies.

 For those whose previous degrees were taken in a language other than English, the department requires a language test.
 We prefer IELTS (overall score of 7.5 and above), but also accept TOEFL (over 260 computer-based, or over 620 paper based).
 See our Graduate Admissions page for further details on language requirements.
 Essentially, students starting a PhD need a very high level of written language competence.
 If you are in any doubts about your language eligibility, please discuss this over email with the PhD in Translation Studies Admissions Tutor.

 PhD students who have not studied Translation Studies at MA level may be required to take part in the ‘Translation Studies in Theory and Practice’ MA module.
 This will not be formally assessed but will ensure that you have acquired the necessary skills for further research.

-To be considered for funding, you must apply by Friday 19 January 2018 (11.59pm GMT).
-Supporting documentation (two references and all transcripts) must then be submitted to the online application system by Friday 2 February 2018.
+To be considered for funding, you must apply by DATE TBC (11.59pm GMT).
+Supporting documentation (two references and all transcripts) must then be submitted to the online application system by DATE TBC.
 Results are generally communicated to applicants in mid-March.

 The application consists of two parts: a formal application form and the supporting documents.